 This page will list any vacancies we currently have for paid and voluntary positions.

 About volunteering with Engender

 We currently don't have any volunteering positions at Engender, outwith our board.
 We have a standing recruitment cycle for Board members and are always keen to find talented and motivated people to join.
 If you would like to register an interest in being considered for the Board during our next recruitment cycle please contact us at: email@example.com

 We occasionally work with universities to offer placements to students who need to complete a project with an organisation as part of their degree programme.

 As a feminist employer we strive to reflect our principles in our practice and are proud of the wide range of flexible working opportunities that we are happy to consider.
 This includes, but is not limited to; home working, tele working, condensed hours, annualised hours, term-time working, flexible hours of work, part-time / reduced hours and job-share.
 We are open to discussing individual requests.

-If you have any questions about our flexible working opportunities or would like an answer to a specific question please contact email@example.com or call 0131 558 9596.
+If you have any questions about our flexible working opportunities or would like an answer to a specific question please contact firstname.lastname@example.org.
 Any such contact will be treated anonymously and will not impact your application.

-Engender’s office is based at 10 Old Tolbooth Wynd in central Edinburgh.
+Engender’s has an office on Rose Street in Edinburgh and in Baltic Chambers in Glasgow.
 At the moment, many events and activities are still taking place online and all staff are either working remotely or in a hybrid way between home and office.
-In some instances, staff will be required to be in Edinburgh, but the frequency of this depends on their role.
+In some instances, staff will be required to be in Edinburgh or Glasgow, but the frequency of this depends on their role.
 At other times, home or hybrid working is an option for staff that choose it.